-Hartford, Connecticut-native Albert Hurwit came to composition late in life, after a long, successful medical career in radiology.
-Although not formally trained, his two noted compositions include the award-winning Symphony No.1, “Remembrance” and his distinctive choral work Are There Still Bells.
+Connecticut native Albert Hurwit came to composition late in life, after a successful medical career in radiology.
+Although not formally trained, he composed two notable compositions: the award-winning Symphony No.1, “Remembrance” and his distinctive choral work Are There Still Bells.

-With the exception of three years of childhood piano lessons which his parents insisted he take, Hurwit is musically untrained and admits to not practicing as much as he should have.
-“I was lazy, but I was blessed with a good ear, and I bluffed my way through.”
+With the exception of three years of childhood piano lessons, Hurwit is musically untrained and admits to not practicing as much as he should have.
 But he always loved music and remembers when his father took him to the local concert hall.
-When the performance began, “I thought there was a spring sticking out of the seats behind me and actually turned to feel around for it.
+When the performance began, “I thought there was a spring sticking out of the seat into my spine and actually turned to feel around for it.
 But it really was the thrill of the music.”

-When he was 16, Hurwit was injured during a football game, and while recuperating, he began improvising songs on the piano; but he never thought that one of these songs – which he wrote by ear – would appear more that 50 years later in his symphony.
-After high school, he applied to Harvard University, and was accepted into the music composition program.
-However, during his in-person interview, it was discovered that although Hurwit could play well by ear, he couldn’t read music.
-“I absolutely flunked the sight-reading test,” Hurwit recalls.
-“I didn’t know the song and it had more that three sharps, so medicine became my back-up plan.”
-After graduating from Tufts Medical School in 1957, he returned to Hartford and established what would become a well-established radiology career.
+When he was 16, Hurwit was injured during a football game, and while recuperating, he began improvising songs on the piano.
+It never occurred to him more than 50 years later, one of those songs – which he wrote by ear – would grow into his own full-fledged symphony.
+A student at Harvard University, Hurwit planned to major in music.
+However, his dream was quickly dashed when his interview for the composition program revealed that despite his acute musical ear, he couldn’t actually read music.
+“I absolutely flunked the sight-reading test,” he recalls.
+He was advised to take piano lessons and re-apply in his sophomore year.
+So, instead, Hurwit decided to become a doctor – “medicine became my back-up plan.”
+After graduating from Tufts Medical School in 1957, followed by four years of post-graduate medical training, he returned to Hartford and established a long radiology practice.

 In 2013, Hurwit was honored at Lincoln Center when the national broadcast of the PBS special “Lifecasters” presented the world premiere of his story in the documentary entitled “The Gambling Man.”

 For more information, visit the composer’s website.